WikiDBGraph: A Data Management Benchmark Suite for Collaborative Learning over Database Silos: Acknowledgement

 \subsection{Graph Construction}

 Upon obtaining the pretrained embedding model, denoted as $f_{\theta^*}$, the embedding vector for each database in the corpus can be derived.
-To construct the database graph, we then compute the cosine similarity between the embedding vectors of all possible database pairs.
-This computation is performed in parallel for efficiency.
+To construct the database graph, we perform nearest-neighbor retrieval in the embedding space and compute cosine similarities between each database embedding and its nearest neighbors.
+We use the \texttt{faiss} library~\cite{johnson2019billion} to enable efficient large-scale nearest-neighbor search.

-Subsequently, a similarity threshold, $\tau$, is applied to these computed scores to determine the presence of an edge (i.e., a connection) between pairs of databases in the graph.
-The selection of an appropriate value for $\tau$ necessitates a trade-off.
-A lower value of $\tau$ may increase the recall of genuinely related pairs but can also decrease precision by introducing spurious connections and potentially escalate computational costs for subsequent graph analyses.
-Conversely, a higher value of $\tau$ tends to enhance precision and the confidence in the identified relationships, but it may result in a sparser graph.
-To strike a balance between graph density and the reliability of the relationships, we establish a default threshold of $\tau \geq 0.94$ while also providing generated graphs using various values of $\tau$ to accommodate different analytical needs.